Get the calcium you need through dietary sources.

 An even bigger unanswered question is how much calcium the average person needs each day to keep bones strong and healthy.
 At one end of the spectrum, the World Health Organization says 400 to 500 milligrams (mg) of calcium a day are needed to prevent osteoporosis.
 At the other end, the official recommendation for Americans is 1,000 mg/day from ages 19 to 50 and 1,200 mg/day after that.

-Given the uncertainty about the balance of benefits and risks of calcium supplements, it’s probably best not to rely just on this mineral to keep your bones strong and prevent bone-thinning osteoporosis.
-Other options include:
+Given the uncertainty about the balance of benefits and risks of calcium supplements, it's probably best to get the calcium you need from dietary sources to keep your bones strong and prevent bone-thinning osteoporosis.

 - Weight-bearing exercise, like walking, running, tennis, and others, is one of the best things you can do for your bones.